wilkinsonlab/epigenomics_pipeline/docker_galaxy/README.md

 The results are exported to `${local_path}/analysis/galaxy-res`.
 If not specified, the default port used is 8080.

 ### Install _Brassica rapa_ genome and run data analysis
-The original purpose of preparing this container was to report the methodology followed on our research, where we were searching for genes changing histone methylation for H3K27me3 and gene expression.
-Thus, we included is a script that prepares the environment and reproduces the data analysis indicated on our paper.
+The original purpose of preparing this container was to report the methodology followed on [our research](https://doi.org/10.1093/gigascience/giz147), where we were searching for genes changing histone methylation for H3K27me3 and gene expression.
+Thus, we included a script that prepares the environment and reproduces the data analysis indicated on our paper.
 The following command installs the _B. rapa chiifu_ v3.0 genome and workflows to download our _B. rapa_ reads from SRA archive and execute the analysis, including the version of epic2 0.0.14, originally used on the paper.
 ```bash
 bash ${local_path}/galaxy-central/lib/image_data/brassica_data/run_analysis.sh $port
 ```